capitalch/trace-plus/notes/knowledgebase-client.md

         dispatch(doDecrement({step:1}))
     }

+## Dataflow mechanism with GraphQL and redux
+	- QueryHelper

 ## Typescript tailwind
 - With typescript the tailwind.config.js file must have: content: [{html,js,jsx,ts,tsx}]
 - Headwind for class sorting: On save the sorting takes place.
 To disable this